dzhambulat/Node.js-Order-Book/README.md

 # StockExchange
-Stock exchange for fast trading Ethereum tokens
+Stock exchange order book which can be used in Stock Exchange implementation.